gergme/minikube-tool/README.md

 ```
 options:
 -h, --help				Its what youre looking at!
 -b, --backup			Backup the minikube virtual machine (not functional)
 -d, --default-kube		Use the minikube default kubernetes version of v1.10.0
 -r, --restore [file]	Restore a minikube virtual machine (!causes minikube corruption!)
 -v, --version			Show version
-run					 Run the script
+--run					Run the script
 ```

 ### Project Description